openvinotoolkit/openvino/docs/IE_PLUGIN_DG/QuantizedNetworks.md

-# Quantized networks compute and restrictions {#openvino_docs_ie_plugin_dg_quantized_networks}
+# Quantized models compute and restrictions {#openvino_docs_ov_plugin_dg_quantized_models}

-One of the feature of Inference Engine is the support of quantized networks with different precisions: INT8, INT4, etc.
+One of the feature of OpenVINO is the support of quantized models with different precisions: INT8, INT4, etc.
 However, it is up to the plugin to define what exact precisions are supported by the particular HW.
-All quantized networks which can be expressed in IR have a unified representation by means of *FakeQuantize* operation.
+All quantized models which can be expressed in IR have a unified representation by means of *FakeQuantize* operation.
 For more details about low-precision model representation please refer to this [document](@ref openvino_docs_ie_plugin_dg_lp_representation).

 ### Interpreting FakeQuantize at runtime